AWCIM Brief History

 2021: Launch of IMmersive: A Remote Self-Care Experience, a monthly webinar series featuring public self-care topics presented by faculty of the Integrative Medicine Elective Rotation.

-2021–2022: Creation of the Integrative Medicine Summit, a 100% virtual integrative medicine CME conference.
+2021–2023: Creation and ongoing presentation of the Integrative Medicine Summit, a 100% virtual integrative medicine CME conference.

 2022: the University of Arizona breaks ground on a new building for AWCIM that will feature educational spaces and serve as a living lab for healthy work environments.